dclive/SurfaceLaptopGo/README.md

 Updating to OpenCore .87 using OCAT works flawlessly.
 Using any of 13.0, 13.01, 13.1 is recommended.
 Best and simplest is the latest, 13.1.

 **FUTURE UPDATES:  As I've returned the SLG for performance reasons, there won't be any further development on this.
-I'll keep it up for the time being.**
+I'll keep it up for the time being.**  OC88+ is untested on this laptop, but based on experience elsewhere, I forsee no issues.
+Test accordingly, though.